andyclymer/Tilt-Tool/README.md

 ![Designspace](/images/designspace.png?raw=true)

-### Build a Variable Font
+### Then, build a Variable Font

 You're already previewing a variable font designSpace that's compatible for interpolation, the only remaining step is building it into a font.
-Use the Batch extension to make your final build.
+Use the RoboFont “Batch” extension or your tool of choice to make your final build.